 By David Finger

 If there is one thing that boxing fans have learned to appreciate about former undisputed heavyweight champion Evander Holyfield it is his ability to set a blistering pace.
 And it appears that he is taking that level of energy to his new company: Real Deal Sports & Entertainment.
 Holyfield, who is set to promote his first show on June 24th in Louisville, Kentucky, will follow it up with a trip to India in early July where he is slated to give a series of boxing lessons to local fighters and coaches.
-He is also scheduled to speak with local boxers at the Amjad Khan Boxing Training Center in New Delhi, one of the more noteworthy boxing gyms in the nation of over one billion people.
+He is also scheduled to speak with local boxers at the Indian Boxing Academy, one of the more noteworthy boxing gyms in the nation of over one billion people.

 Holyfield may also soon be bringing his promotional company to India as Sportstar Live reported that Holyfield is in talks with the Indian Professional Boxing Association (IPBA) to possibly partner up with the organization in the near future.

-“We are looking forward to a long partnership,” Amjad Khan, vice-president of the IPBA, told Sportstar Live of his negotiations with Holyfield.
+“We are looking forward to a long partnership,” Shahe Ali, President of the IPBA, told Sportstar Live of his negotiations with Holyfield.

 Invited by the Indian Professional Boxing Association (IPBA), the American legend will give a few lessons to the Indian boxers and coaches to ensure they are ready for the big stage.

 At a time when professional boxing is suddenly sliding downward–with Vijender Singh parting ways with Queensberry and Sarita Devi and Pinki Jangra returning to amateur fold again–Holyfield’s visit could be a major boost.

 This could well be a ‘Big Deal’ for Indian boxing!
 One of the biggest names in the world of professional boxing, Evander Holyfield, is all set to travel to India to promote professional boxing.